simple-crypto/SMAesH-challenge/website/src/datasets.md

 | | | | |

 The datasets have different levels of granularity in terms of data they contain.
-For the Artix-7 target, the following Table summarizes which fields are provided with each datasets:
+For the Artix-7 target, the following table summarizes which fields are provided with each datasets:

 |      | Training / Validation | Test |
 | ---- | :----: | :----: |